Kurt Richebächer

-Kurt Richebächer (1918 – August 24, 2007) was born in Karlsruhe, Germany.
+Kurt Richebächer (1918 – 24 August 2007) was born in Karlsruhe, Germany.
 He studied business economics in Berlin and completed is doctoral at the University of Heidelberg in 1945.
 He began his career as a journalist, before becoming an international banker and economist.
 He considered himself a follower of the Austrian School of Economics and was best known for his newsletter, "The Richebächer Letter," which at various times also circulated as "Currencies & Credit Markets."

 Richebächer's father sent him to Great Britain before World War II to improve his fluency in the English language.
 He also wanted to gain an appreciation of what was required in a career in journalism.
 While in London, he developed a fascination with the study of economics.
-He returned to study in Berlin, and received a doctorate in Economics after the ending of the war.
+He returned to study in Berlin, and received a doctorate in Economics after the war.